 Chapter 24—Digging Dirt and Cleaning House

 I awake in a strange position.
 Christian and I are facing each other, holding each other.
-His head is nuzzled into my chest and he is holding me around my waist.
-I am holding his head close to me with my hands in his hair and my legs wrapped around him.
-Although I don’t remember it and I don’t know how, we have fallen asleep in the same position that we made love in, only now, we’re lying on our sides—and we never moved all night.
+His head is nuzzled into my chest and he’s holding me around my waist.
+I’m holding his head close to me with my hands in his hair and my legs wrapped around him.
+Although I don’t remember it and I don’t know how, we’ve fallen asleep in the same position that we were in when we made love, only now, we’re lying on our sides—and we never moved all night.
 I just want to stay here and hold him—block the world out, the Edward Davids, the Robert Harrises, the Elena Lincolns… I just want to love my man with every bit of me.
 But I know we both have responsibilities and we have to leave our little cocoon.

 I gently run my fingers through his messy copper locks.
 “Baby?”
 I say, gently trying to rouse him from his slumber.
 His breathing changes slightly.
 “Baby?”
 I say again, stroking his face.

 “No,” he moans, pulling me closer to him.
 “I don’t want to get up.”

 “We have people that depend on us, dear,” I say kissing his forehead.
 He sighs heavily.

 “Yeah, I know,” he says kissing my breast.
 Oh, Mr. Grey, that’s wonderful, but…

 “Christian…” I say, my resolve slipping fast, “we really need to shower and get dressed.”
 His tongue sticks out and runs salaciously over my breast before he takes the nipple into his mouth.

 “I know, baby.
 We won’t be long,” he says as he crawls up the bed to meet my mouth.

 “Christian,” I whine.
 “I have patients to see today.”
 His hands slip to my butt and he starts to fondle my rosette.
 Now how would he know I would like that?
 I reflexively move my hips against his hand.